eugenioLopezRamos/slika-photography/README.md

 **TO DO**

-- Add account activation and password forget to users
 - Add image uploading (given heroku's conditions, it might be best to use S3 from the start)
 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - Add error messages for AJAX requests